 If you live in a milder climate zone you could add many S. African and Australian plants such as Grevillia and Bottlebrush.
 Fremontia a CA native was literally dripping with nectar and on my former hillside I had planted a riot of Grevillia (RED) and Ceanothus (BLUE) – Liberace would have been proud.

 Bees are more active in gardens that provide at least 10 species of their favorite plants.
-Similarly they ignore gardens with only one or two favorites.
+Similarly, they ignore gardens with only one or two favorites.
 Highly manicured, heavily mulched gardens repel them.
-Providing a variety of flowering plants that provides successive flowering through spring, summer and fall form the foundation of the insect friendly garden.
+Providing a variety of flowering plants that provide successive flowering through spring, summer, and fall form the foundation of the insect-friendly garden.
 Remember, many of the same plants will also attract butterflies and hummingbirds.